alonmuroch/ethaccrualasset_website/webapp/README.md

 npm run dev
 ```

-The app will fetch current market data on load.
+The app fetches current market data on load.
 ETH APR is read-only (sourced from the backend).
-ETH and SSV price sliders allow relative adjustments around the live price (-100%/+100% and -100%/+10,000%, respectively).
+Staked ETH, ETH price, and SSV price sliders apply relative adjustments to their live baselines:

+- `Staked ETH`: -25% to +100%
+- `ETH Price`: -100% to +100%
+- `SSV Price`: -100% to +1,000%